jht1493/ICM-2020-Code/weeks/01_intro.md

 Also we haved used functions defined by the p5js library, like *ellipse* and *rect*, to draw shapes on the canvas.

-In this exercise well explore
+In this exercise we'll explore
-- how to create buttons to trigger our own events in a sketch
+- how to create buttons to trigger our own events
 - how to define our own function
 - the behavior of alpha settings for colors.